 Yeah.
-Okay, so set up a thank you message to go to all word-of-mouth referrals and you mentioned word of mouth a moment ago.
+Okay, so set up a thank you message to go to all word of mouth referrals and you mentioned word of mouth a moment ago.

 Absolutely.
-So a simple thank you go such a long way.
-So, this can be amplified into developing like referral rewards relationships with people but simply if Mrs. Phillips sent you a patient simply sending her a thank you, you don't have to mention obviously the patient by name because of confidentiality, but simply saying we really do, we don't take it for granted.
+So a simple Thank you go such a long way.
+So this can be amplified into developing like referral rewards relationships with people but simply if Mrs. Phillips sent you a patient simply sending her a thank you don't have to mention obviously the patient by name because of confidentiality, but simply saying we really do you know, we don't take it for granted.
 Just want to take time out to thank you.
-It can be a simple text message, I've got clinics that send a personal video message and make sure it's mentioned Mrs. Phillips name, so it's obvious it was recorded just for her.
-You can really go a long way and Mrs. Phillips is then more likely to refer you somebody else because you took time to send a personal thank you to her.
+It can be a simple text message I've got connects that send a personal video message and make sure it's mentioned Mrs. Phillips names that was obvious it was recorded just for her.
+You can really go a long way and Mrs. Phillips is there more likely to refer you somebody else because you took time to send a personal thank you to her.